 Program overview

-The Bachelor of Science in Statistics at Queen's University is designed for second-degree candidates who are looking to deepen their understanding of statistical methods and their applications.
-This program is ideal for those who have already completed a degree and wish to enhance their analytical skills in a quantitative field.
-The curriculum emphasizes both theoretical and practical aspects of statistics, preparing students for various professional opportunities in data analysis and research.
+The Bachelor of Science in Statistics at Queen's University is designed for second-degree candidates seeking to deepen their understanding of statistical methods and data analysis.
+This program is ideal for individuals who already hold a degree and wish to pivot their career towards the field of statistics.
+It emphasizes practical applications of statistical techniques in various domains, preparing graduates for a range of professional opportunities in data-driven industries.

-The Bachelor of Science - Statistics program is structured to provide a comprehensive education in statistical theory and practice.
-The program is designed to be completed in a three-year format, allowing students to gain a solid foundation in statistics while also developing critical thinking and problem-solving skills.
+The Bachelor of Science in Statistics program is structured to provide a comprehensive education in statistical theory and practice.
+The program is designed to be completed in a three-year timeframe, allowing students to gain a robust understanding of statistical methodologies and their applications.

 Key features of the program structure include: